adarshgupta8/website/README.md

 ### OVERVIEW
-This is the website repository for the O-Botics organization.
+This is the amazing website repository for the O-Botics organization.

-Please visit the [O'Botics](http://o-botics.org) website for more information.
+If you want to know more please check out the [O'Botics](http://o-botics.org) website.